pallavigitwork/pallavigitwork/README.md

 and Mosaic Words (Green Literature Publishing).
 I am a recognized committer to the Selenium Project.
 I am a published author of several books covering FOSS in Technology, beginner-friendly guides on Selenium, and NightWatch.
 I serve as a international speaker, reviewer, and organizer at international conferences focused on Testing, Automation, and AI.
-Beyond code, I'm passionate about writing, reading, travel, nature conservation, and giving back to both society and the environment.
+I'm passionate about writing, reading, travel, nature conservation, and giving back to both society and the environment.
 I believe in #BeKind — starting with self.

 ## 🚀 What I Do